divvun/satni-frontend/README.md

 Start up Storybook:
 `yarn run storybook`

-The storybook is available at http://localhost:6006

-All code lives in `src`. `src/components` contains UI elements, `src/containers` contain UI glued to Redux.

 Tests are found in `*.test.js`, code that makes UI elements appear in the storybook is found in `*.stories.js`